valeriangalliat/blog/2024/04/gocryptfs-macos-macfuse.md

 ## Concerns about macFUSE

-Sadly, macFUSE is not open source.
+Sadly, macFUSE is not open-source.
 But at least it's been updated regularly for over 10 years, and keeps supporting the latest macOS versions, so as long as this stays the case, I don't mind using it.